whitehead/SunLab/docs/index.md

 ## Latest News

 - Septemper 16, 2024: The Sun Lab at Whitehead Institute is officially launched!
-We welcome you to visit us!National Institutes of Health (NIH)
+We welcome you to visit us!